[WOLFANA DIRTY BOOTLEG]

 But none of you random internet people probably give a shit about that so I'll just shut up and let you guys jam out to these dope beats now.

 Update August 8th, 2020: Disclaimer, this album has some white boys saying the word nigga.
 It's not a good look, and at the time I didn't fully appreciate that like I do now.
-It represents the culture I was growing up in, even if that doesn't justify us saying it.
+This work represents the culture I was growing up in, even if that doesn't justify us saying it.
 This isn't an apology looking for forgiveness, but an acknowledgement that my own ignorance is a bit embarassing to look back at in this album.

 In the year 2020, it's important to understand black people's experience here.
 The word nigga can only be understood as a way of saying "brother" or "friend" is from bonding over the trauma of being the historical descendents of slaves and living under the continued oppression that has been left unresolved by that moment in our history.
 When white people say it, even though we think we're expressing that same sentiment, we're not.
 We stand on a racial power hierarchy that makes it an insult, a hierarchy which has yet to be undone.